 This shouldn't take much time at all if you're already pre-qualified, but you'll need to keep in close contact with your mortgage lender.

 And I'll handle all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) of closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of receiving your loan application.
+Your lender will furnish you with a Loan Estimate (LE) of closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of receiving your application.

-The estimate depends on the loan amount.
-RESPA requirements mandate that it has to contain all closing costs and fall within a strict range of accuracy, and I'll review the estimate and let you know if it all looks okay.
+The estimate is formed from the loan amount.
+RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy, and I'll analyze the estimate and let you know if it all looks good.

 Then it's time to close on your house.
-This will most likely take place at a title company or escrow office and should be a smooth and stress-free event.
+This will likely occur at a title company or escrow office and is often a smooth and easygoing event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, simply contact me at (814) 371-2100 or e-mail me at .
+And if you need anything, simply call me at (814) 371-2100 or e-mail me at .